Heauton Timorumenos: Homo sum, humani

 A shortened version of the line, HVMANI NIHIL ALIENVM, is used as the motto of various institutions, such as the Law Society of Scotland and the Australian Academy of the Humanities.

 Nam deteriores omnes

-Another, less well known, quotation from the play is referenced in George Eliot's epigraph to Chapter 25 of her novel Daniel Deronda:
+A less well known line from the play (line 483) is quoted as the epigraph to Chapter 25 of George Eliot's novel Daniel Deronda:

-"For all of us are worse for licence" i.e. "if we are given free rein to do as we like".
+Terence's line means "For all of us are worse for licence" ("licence" here used in the sense of "free rein to do as we like").